saumya/Desktop-App-with-NWJS/README.md

 TODO
 ==========
+ - Research
   - Research for the Database options
   - Research for the Frontend toolset / libs / frameworks
   - Application architecture
- - Start implementing